-3. Managed Print Services helps identify which printing devices are working inefficiently and replace them with better, easier-to-use and more modern devices that help employees become more productive.
+3. Managed Print Services helps identity which printing devices are working inefficiently and replace them with better, easier-to-use, and more modern devices that help employees become more productive.
 MPS companies will look at printing usage history and recommend the best printing devices that will fit a company’s needs and budget.

 4. Lack of supplies is one major problem that employees experience.
 During this pandemic, this is a difficult issue for those working at home and can cause a lot of stress especially if it contributes to a project not being completed.
 MPS providers offer automated supply delivery and ship toners and ink cartridges before machines run low.

-5. This pandemic has forced companies to embrace innovative technology in order to lessen the exposure and risk of virus transmission through remote printing from employee’s own mobile devices even if they are in off-site locations.
-Managed print services gives the management team and employees a more decentralized printer environment where they can either print safely in the office or at home.
+5. This pandemic has forced companies to embrace innovative technology in order to lessen the exposure and risk of virus transmission through remote printing from employees’ own mobile devices even if they are in off-site locations.
+Managed print services give the management team and employees a more decentralized printer environment where they can either print safely in the office or at home.

 It is very important that companies prioritize the well-being of their employees during this pandemic by providing innovative solutions that make employees’ lives easier and more productive.
 This helps employees adapt to major changes in the workplace and boost their morale by keeping them motivated and up-to-date on business processes and workflows that do not add unnecessary stress and anxiety.

-For reliable managed printing services, OneDOC Managed Print Services is designed to work with companies to make recommendations, discuss options, reduce costs and most importantly, provide solutions that are tailored to meet both the needs of the business and the employees.
-We will help keep your IT staff focused by reducing their workload and improve productivity of other employees by making their lives easier in the workplace even if it’s at home.
-Call us today 1.844.633.3050 (National Toll Free) or email email@example.com.
+For reliable managed printing services, OneDOC Managed Print Services is designed to work with companies to make recommendations, discuss options, reduce costs, and most importantly, provide solutions that are tailored to meet both the needs of the business and the employees.
+We will help keep your IT staff focused by reducing their workload and improving the productivity of other employees by making their lives easier in the workplace even if it’s at home.
+Call us today 1.844.633.3050 (National Toll Free) or email firstname.lastname@example.org.

 Remember, don’t forget to communicate with your coworkers, supervisors, and employees about work-related anxiety.
 Talk openly about how this pandemic is affecting work and identify the things that cause stress so that everyone can help each other to identify solutions.
 Stay safe and be well!